Best Practices in Business Inventory Management System for B2B 📊

 5 Key Stages of a Business Inventory Management System

 It may seem daunting but stock inventory management is much easier to understand and handle when each stage is broken down.
 Below are five major stages of how your products start from the suppliers, go into the warehouse, and down to the customers.

 - Purchasing raw materials to produce goods or products that are for sale with no assembly needed.
 In this case, it’s important to use a first-in, first-out approach.
 That means the first items that were bought must be sold first.
 This is especially applicable to perishable goods such as food, cosmetics, medicine, and flowers.

 - Manufacturing or production for companies that are involved in manufacturing.
 In the case of wholesalers, they can skip this step entirely.

 - Storing the raw materials just before they’re produced or manufactured – The finished products shouldn’t be kept for too long.
-In fact, the FIFO approach is applicable to non-perishable items so they don’t end up stuck in the storage until they’re damaged and eventually become unsellable.
+In fact, the FIFO approach applies to non-perishable items so they don’t end up stuck in storage until they’re damaged and eventually become unsellable.

-- Reporting, tracking, and recordkeeping the numbers and data for each sale which covers volume growth, revenue, management, stock levels, and profitability.
+- Reporting, tracking, and recordkeeping the numbers and data for each sale, covering volume growth, revenue, management, stock levels, and profitability.

 Apart from managing these key phases, businesses need to price their stock and optimise their go-to-market strategy.
 A suitable price can help distributors and manufacturers manage supply and demand dynamics.